Atlantic cod are oceanic, medium to large white-fleshed fish found in colder waters on either side of the Northern Atlantic coasts.

-Atlantic cod belongs to the Cod (Gadidae) family of benthic (groundfish) fish living in deep offshore waters, typically at depths less than 500 meters.
+Atlantic cod are large, white-fleshed fish that inhabit oceanic, colder waters along the Northern Atlantic coasts.
+Belonging to the Cod (Gadidae) family, Atlantic cod are benthic (groundfish) species found in deep offshore waters, typically at depths less than 500 meters.

-Atlantic cod is a deep-oceanic, bottom-dwelling fish in the cod family that also includes the Pacific cod, Greenland cod, and Alaska pollock.
+Atlantic cod, a member of the cod family that also includes Pacific cod, Greenland cod, and Alaska pollock, is a deep-sea, bottom-dwelling fish.

-Morphologically, the feature that distinguishes cod from most other Gadus genus is the presence of three dorsal fins and two anal fins on their body.
-Otherwise, it features similar to other fellow cod members; streamlined, fusiform-shaped body and a distinct white lateral line running from the gill slit above the pectoral fin to the base of the tail fin.
+Morphologically, what sets cod apart from most other Gadus genus members is the presence of three dorsal fins and two anal fins on their bodies.
+In other respects, they share characteristics with their cod relatives, featuring streamlined, fusiform-shaped bodies and a distinct white lateral line extending from the gill slit above the pectoral fin to the base of the tail fin.

-They change their color depending on their surroundings.
-They predate on a variety of bottom-dwelling creatures, including mollusks, worms, crustaceans, sea stars, fish eggs, and small fish like sardines, anchovy, and herring.
+These cod are known for their ability to change their coloration to blend in with their surroundings.
+Their diet consists of a variety of bottom-dwelling creatures, including mollusks, worms, crustaceans, sea stars, fish eggs, as well as small fish like sardines, anchovy, and herring.

 Atlantic cod is one of the finest sources of essential fatty acids, protein, minerals, and fat-soluble vitamins like vitamin A, E, and D.